optimistiCli/get_tvrain/README.md

      the "merge" command, if omitted looks up temp_dir in the configuration file, which defaults to the current directory
   -i Use video ID for the file(s) name
-  -y Override output file(s) in case of naming conflict, if not specified
-     file name(s) will be changed to avoid overwriting -C Use specified configuration file instead of the default one
+  -C Use specified configuration file instead of the default one

 Examples: